Gabriel-Kaufman/3PGBarebones/README.md

 2. Modify the climate data or create your own based on local weather records
 3. Adjust the species parameters (fertility, initial biomass, etc.)
 4. Change the simulation time period by modifying the date range
+5. For the stand-level script, adjust the plot area (currently set to 0.1 acres)

 ### Adding More Species